Generic name: ethiodized oil [ eth-EYE-oh-dyzd-oyl ]

 Inadvertent intravascular injection or intravasation of ethiodized oil may cause pulmonary and cerebral embolism.
 Inject slowly with radiologic monitoring; do not exceed recommended dose .

-Ethiodized oil injection is an oil-based radiopaque contrast agent.
+Ethiodized oil injection is used to help diagnose or find problems in the uterus, fallopian tubes, lymphatic vessels, and for looking at tumors in adults with liver cancer.
+It is an oil-based radiopaque contrast agent.
 Contrast agents are used to help create a clear picture of the body during different medical procedures.
-These include:

 This medicine is to be given only by or under the direct supervision of your doctor.